Jazaltron10/Git_Demo/README.md

 # Git_Demo
-This is for tutorial purpose
+1. This is for tutorial purpose
-learning how to use github with the terminal
+2. learning how to use github with the bash terminal
+3. No Code Editor involved